GMM2003/VisExtBootChanger/README.md

 8. You will now be greeted with your new boot screen.

-# How to revert back to default boot screen
+# How to revert back to default boot screen:

 To apply the default boot screen: